learn-co-students/houston-se-042020/32-functional-js/README.md

 In the above code, `x` is in `loveXAlways`'s outer scope.
 When `loveXAlways` is created, it maintains a reference to `x`.
 It also maintains references to everything inside of it.

-They also allow us to emulate private state.
+Closures also allow us to emulate private state.
 So if you need to define a function or variable that shouldn't be easily available by name to any other part of your code, you can consider using a closure.
 Check out the module design pattern to see a better use of closures for this purpose.
 Or ask me.
 I'll talk to you about it.
 ```
 function neighborhood() {
 	const city = 'land of the brums';